 Keisei Skyliner

-From ¥2,470 (if you purchase a discounted Skyliner ticket here)1 hr to Tokyo Station
+From ¥2,310 (if you buy a discounted Skyliner ticket on Klook or Headout)

 The snazzy Skyliner offers the speediest travel time — just 36 minutes to Nippori Station or 41 minutes to Ueno Station.
 From Nippori, you can transfer to the JR Yamanote line for onward travel; from Ueno you can transfer to the JR Yamanote line and also the Hibiya and Ginza subway lines.
-The service runs between 7:30 a.m. and 11 p.m, with one to three departures every hour.
-On weekends, the timetable changes slightly but the number of departures is the same.
+The Skyliner service runs between 7:30 a.m. and 11 p.m, with one to three departures every hour.
+On weekends, the timetable changes slightly, but the number of departures is the same.

 Narita Express

-Three to five N’EX trains depart from Narita Airport Terminal 1 Station each hour between 6:52 a.m. and 11:42 p.m; all trains also stop at Narita Airport Terminal 2.
-Check the timetable carefully to make sure that the service stops at your station — while all services stop at Tokyo Station, not all will stop at Shinjuku Station for example.
+Three to five N’EX trains depart from Narita Airport Terminal 1 Station each hour, between 6:52 a.m. and 11:42 p.m; all trains also stop at Narita Airport Terminal 2.
+Check the timetable carefully to make sure that the service stops at your station — while all services stop at Tokyo Station, not all will stop at Shinjuku Station, for example.

 Read our full guide to taking the JR Narita Express here.